-Combining Two Flocks of Chickens (with Minimal Bloodshed)
+Combining Two Flocks of Chickens (without Bloodshed)

 You bought new chicks this spring and now it’s time to combine them with your older flock of chickens.
 How can you accomplish this without too much drama?
 Read on to see several strategies for minimizing bloodshed in the coop when merging two flocks of chicken into one.